 The Lifesaving Society authorizes Examiners to evaluate and certify candidates in the Society's training programs.
-Examiners are senior experienced instructors who undergo specific training in examination standards.
+Examiners are experienced instructors* who undergo specific training in examination methodology and standards.
 Certification as an Examiner is a three-step process:

 - Successfully complete an Examiner course with a current Trainer.

-- Submission of the completed Examiner Training Record to the Society for consideration for Examiner certification.
+- Submission of the completed Examiner Training Record and the certification fee to the Society.